-In January 2020 I started shopping for an electric car, and decided to buy a Chevy Bolt.
+In January 2020 I started shopping for an electric car, buying a Chevy Bolt at the end of March.
 This post is a collection of the handy tips I’ve learned along the way.

 Use 1/2 of the maximum range